Email marketing

 • Use a holistic approach instead of a single-vector strategy.
 If you send promotional emails only, they may be too salesy.
 Otherwise, educational emails may lack information about your products or services.
 But stories have all that.

-Here are the other reasons why integrate storytelling into your email marketing strategy:
+Here are the other reasons to integrate storytelling into your email marketing strategy:

 Why Use Storytelling in Email Marketing